Lucass2021/Power-up-Project/README.md

 ## 📝 Description

-> This is a simple Navbar and Banner Project, i've developet this to practice Bootstrap.
+> This is a simple Navbar and Banner Project, i've developed this to practice Bootstrap.